 - Literary modernism

-The Archive is housed in the Birmingham City University Records Centre in the Attwood Building, Room A041, at City North Campus.
+The Archive is housed in the Library Archives & Records Centre in the Curzon Building, at the City Centre Campus.

 The originals of the archive are in the possession of the Harry Ransom Center, University of Texas and no copying of the material is permitted.
 To obtain copies or publish excerpts, researchers must seek permission from the Librarian of the Ransom Center.